es a production-ready pattern using TypeScript.

 - Explicit

-.jsextensions: Modern ESM requires file extensions in import paths, even in TypeScript projects.
+.js extensions: Modern ESM requires file extensions in import paths, even in TypeScript projects.
 This aligns with browser and Node.js resolution algorithms and prevents ambiguous module matching.

 Pitfall Guide